Table of contents

 Stalkerware apps for Android

-Like the iPhone, scammers have developed a huge range of spyware and stalkerware apps for Android phones.
+Just like with iPhones, many apps on the stalkerware apps list also target Android devices.
+Cyberstalkers often prefer Android because its open system makes hidden installation easier.
 Many of these are the same culprits that target iPhones.
 Here are the main stalkerware apps to look out for:

 1. AndroidLost